 Microsoft Office 365 (now called Microsoft 365) is an indispensable tool for many businesses.
-But here's what you need to know when it comes to protecting your Office 365 data!
+But here's what you need to know when it comes to protecting your Microsoft Office 365 data!

 While Office 365 might be the world's most popular office productivity suite, it's also popular with hackers who hope to steal contact information or resell account access online.